- Things to Do

 Try ice cream rolls at this Thai ice cream shop in Shirlington.
 Their smashed-and-rolled ice cream concept originally started in Thailand and recently expanded to the U.S. Each order is made fresh on the ice cream plate and can be customized with your favorite mix-ins like fresh fruit or candy bars.
 Order the Mango Sticky RI-CE with Thai coconut infused sticky rice and mango cream, Rose Lychee or Strawberry Cheese-CE cake with real New York cheesecake.

-Tucked in a shopping center on Lee Highway, locally owned La Moo Creamery specializes in made-to-order, rolled Thai ice cream with fresh ingredient mix-ins.
+Tucked in a shopping center on Langston Boulevard, locally owned La Moo Creamery specializes in made-to-order, rolled Thai ice cream with fresh ingredient mix-ins.
 Try one of La Moo's menu items like Key Lime Pie with pie crust and lime zest or the S-Moores with brownie, graham crackers and marshmallows.
 Everything can be customized, as the cups are made fresh for you without preservatives and stabilizers.
 You can also try their fun milkshakes, dairy-free chopped ice, and Japanese-style crepes.

 Some of the freshest ice cream around, the flagship location of Nicecream literally freezes its ice cream before your eyes.
 The brainchild of college sweethearts, Gil Welsford and Sandra Tran, Nicecream started as a push-cart at farmers markets and grew into a celebrated local chain with four locations.
 Each flavor starts with fresh, grass-fed cream and ingredients from nearby farms, and is flash-frozen to order using liquid nitrogen.
 Try mainstays like salted caramel or dark chocolate, or check out seasonal flavors like Peachy Keen and Sweet Corn.
 Indulge in the brownie sundae or score a cup of locally roasted Swing’s coffee to go with your creamy confection.